Annual trade conferences are always a time for fellowship, friendship and a time to highlight for one another various best business practices.

 Each year, speakers gather to share industry trends, economic data and operational practices designed to help organizations increase efficiency, with the stated outcome of driving margin improvement and better profits.

-At the Hardwood Manufacturers Association (HMA) annual conference this year we focused on operational functionality and maximizing process to improve margin.
+The Hardwood Manufacturers Association (HMA) annual conference this year focused on operational functionality and maximizing process to improve margin.

 - Pike Lumber demonstrated margin improvement by restructuring the mill to enhance the workflow process for both employees and the material.

-- Middle Tennessee showed us how incorporating new equipment would improve efficiency and margin.
+- Middle Tennessee showed how incorporating new equipment would improve efficiency and margin.

 The average health insurance policy for companies has increased year by year.
 According to Health System Tracker, health insurance administrative costs have risen from 5.9% in 2000 to 7.9% in 2015.
 Healthcare inflationary trend continues to increase every year.